smessie/Article-ESWC2024-DFDP/content/evaluation.md

 #### Threats to Validity

 As with any study, our evaluation carries threats to validity.
-We identified following external and internal threats [](cite:cites Creswell_Creswell_2018) because all participants were recruited from the same country and most of them are students at the same university.
+We identified the following external and internal threats [](cite:cites Creswell_Creswell_2018) because all participants were recruited from the same country and most of them are students at the same university.
 We identified the external threat *Interaction of selection and treatment*.
 However, we do assume that users of the form editing have more technical knowledge, so this lies in line with our intentions.
 Additionally, basic computer and web proficiency are assumed for form usage.